Best OCD Therapist in Bangalore and Hyderabad

 A key component of therapy is Exposure and Response Prevention (ERP), where therapists guide patients in confronting their fears in a controlled setting, helping them resist the urge to engage in compulsions.
 This approach empowers patients to break the cycle of OCD, gradually reducing the disorder's grip on their lives.

-Therapists also provide personalized support, addressing the emotional and psychological aspects of OCD.
+Therapists also provide personalised support, addressing the emotional and psychological aspects of OCD.
 By fostering a collaborative and non-judgmental environment, therapists enable individuals to build resilience, develop healthier coping mechanisms, and improve their overall quality of life.

 What Are the Qualifications of Therapists for OCD?